-‘General Hospital’ Spoilers: Nina Smashes Valentin Watch – Curtis Discovers Hidden Bug
+‘General Hospital’ Spoilers: Nina Smashes Valentin Watch, Curtis Discovers Hidden Bug

 — ✧✦✧✦✧✦ (@fyeahGH) April 26, 2017

 There seems little doubt that Nina will expose Anna’s treachery to Valentin, as we see in recent General Hospital spoilers.
-At first, neither Nina nor Valentin will realize Anna’s twin sister, Alexandra Devane from All My Children, has taken her place, but all will spill out soon.
+At first, neither Nina nor Valentin will realize Anna’s twin sister, Alexandra Devane from All My Children, has taken her place, but the truth will spill out soon.
 Even though it’s clear Anna-Alex has been playing Valentin for a fool, that probably won’t change Nina’s dim outlook on her marriage.

-The Thursday, May 11 episode of General Hospital kick starts this reveal of Alex Devane in Anna’s place and the illegal surveillance of Nina and Valentin.
+The Thursday, May 11 episode of General Hospital kickstarts this reveal of Alex Devane in Anna’s place and the illegal surveillance of Nina and Valentin.
 It’s thanks to Nina’s drunken, sad antics at the bar and her friend Curtis that these bad deeds are exposed, according to these General Hospital spoilers.

 "Don't you be afraid to love again!" #GH pic.twitter.com/IVeOGDLDtp